In the news recently, dog treadmill sales are on the rise as shelters and dog trainers are becoming aware of the benefits of dog treadmills.

 Dogs that don’t get enough exercise can be seen pacing or uneasy.
-Dog treadmills solve these problems and can result in better behaved dogs.
+Dog treadmills solve these problems and can result in better-behaved dogs.

-Dog treadmills in shelters makes more sense than at home because there are so many dogs that it would be a very large chore to walk each and every dog.
+Dog treadmills in shelters make more sense than at home because there are so many dogs that it would be a very large chore to walk each and every dog.
 Whereas dogs that have a home can get regular walks because it’s not hard to just walk one dog.